Otrex/treblle-sdk-ts/plugins/express/README.md

 The `treblleMiddleware` should be added to your Express application using the app.use method.
 This middleware will automatically collect and log relevant data for each incoming request and response.

+<b>N/B</b>: For post requests, you should have your body parser middleware available.

 5. **Starting the Express application:** Start your Express application with the following:

 ```ts